IODIONE - 131 THERAPY VETERINARY INFORMATION

 Please review the following information when considering referring a patient for I-131 therapy.
 Thank you in advance for supporting this exciting treatment option for your client’s pets.

-- Required pre-therapy workup: CBC, Complete Chemistry screen, diagnostic T4 by an outside lab (ie Antech or Idexx), thoracic radio graphs within 30 days of the treatment.
-Urinalysis is highly recommended.
-If the patient is currently on Tapazole/PTU – and has been for more than 30 days – we require a T4 taken seven days after cessation of this medication.
-Radiocat® personnel can suggest a schedule for stopping, being retested, and arriving for therapy.
+- Required pre-therapy workup: CBC, Complete Chemistry Screen, Urinalysis, Diagnostic T4 by an outside lab (ie, Antech or Idexx), Thoracic Radiographs (two views) within thirty days of the treatment.
+Rabies Vaccine must be up to date and a Blood Pressure Measurement is strongly recommended.
+If the patient is currently on Tapazole/PTU or Y/D Diet – and has been for more than thirty days – we require a T4 taken seven days after cessation of the Tapazole/PTU and thirty days after cessation of the Y/D Diet.
+Radiocat® staff can suggest a schedule for stopping, being retested, and arriving for therapy.
+We ask that you keep in mind that some of our locations schedule over a month in advance.
 Please supply all previous T4 values, histories for biopsies, cancer, and acute episodes.

-- Patients MUST be off Tapazole/PTU for at least seven days prior to admission for I-131 therapy.
-Other medications which may interfere with therapy include: ACTH, Anticoagulants, Antihistamines, Antiparasitics, Bromides, Butazolidine, Mercurials, Nitrates, Penicillin, Pentothal, Salicylates (large doses), Sulfon amides, Thiocyanate, and some Vitamin preparations.
+- Other medications that may interfere with therapy include ACTH, Anticagulants, Antihistamines, Antiparasitics, Bromides, Butazolidine, Mercurials, Nitrates, Penicillin, Pentothal, Salicylates (large doses), Sulfonamides, Thiocyanate, and some Vitamin preparations.

 - Patients are admitted for therapy by appointment only.

-- After admission for I-131 therapy, information on a patient’s daily status will be given by Radiocat personnel.
+- After admission for I-31 therapy, information on the patient’s daily status will be given by Radiocat® staff.

 - I-131 therapy includes:

-- Three month and/or as needed follow-up consultations regarding test results between Radiocat and the referring veterinarian.
+- As needed, follow-up consultations regarding test results between Radiocat® and the referring veterinarian.

 - NOT INCLUDED:

-- Diagnostic tests performed at your clinic prior to therapy.
+- The diagnostic test performed at your clinic prior to therapy;

-- Emergency medical tests, procedures or medications needed during the patient’s hospitalization for therapy.
+- Emergency medical test, procedure, or medications needed during the patient’s hospitalization for therapy;

 - Post-therapy T4 determination performed at your clinic.